CodeTwo Backup for Office 365

-The screenshots below will help you quickly see and understand how the program works.
-To get a wider view and see CodeTwo Backup for Office 365 in real action, simply download a free trial and test it in your environment.
+The screenshots below will allow you to quickly familiarize yourself with the program and understand how it works.
+To get a wider view and see CodeTwo Backup for Office 365 in action, simply download a free trial and test it in your environment.

 The dashboard gives you an overview of the program's activity.
 It shows the progress of all backup, restore and archive jobs as well as notifications about potential problems.